nodejs/node-gyp/README.md

 [![Build Status](https://github.com/nodejs/node-gyp/workflows/Python_tests/badge.svg)](https://github.com/nodejs/node-gyp/actions?workflow=Python_tests)

 `node-gyp` is a cross-platform command-line tool written in Node.js for compiling native addon modules for Node.js.
-It contains a fork of the [gyp](https://gyp.gsrc.io) project that was previously used by the Chromium team, extended to support the development of Node.js native addons.
+It contains a vendored copy of the [gyp-next](https://github.com/nodejs/gyp-next) project that was previously used by the Chromium team, extended to support the development of Node.js native addons.

 Note that `node-gyp` is _not_ used to build Node.js itself.